Signal module#

 backend: str, optional

-• 'scipy' (default) uses scipy.fft.dst to compute the DST.
+• 'scipy' (default) uses (cupyx).scipy.fft.dst to compute the DST depending on the input array.

 • 'lazylinop' Uses a composition of basic Lazylinop operators to compute the DST (fft(), vstack() etc.).